SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 Serial Numbers and other unique information are being set to 0 in config.plist - Please generate the info and change the data before use for iServices.

 The whole setup is enough for me as a daily driver, but might not be the case for you - Use at your own risk, as this set of EFI file allows you to install, boot into macOS with normal functions.

+Currently no plan on testing if this set of EFI file supports macOS Sonoma.
+If willing to try upgrading, please upgrade OpenCore and the corresponding kexts.
+More information - See: https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1076

 ## Disclamers: